 Dynatrace vs Elastic Observability

-While Elastic gives teams flexibility in building their own observability pipelines using open-source tools, it demands high operational effort and lacks full MELT integration and automation.
-Dynatrace takes the opposite approach—it offers a closed but powerful ecosystem driven by AI, with built-in RUM, security, and topology intelligence.
+While Elastic gives teams flexibility in building their own observability pipelines using open-source tools, it offers limited self-hosting and is expensive.
+Dynatrace is a powerful ecosystem driven by AI, with built-in RUM, security, and topology intelligence.
+For large, complex systems where speed, automation, and incident prevention matter more, Dynatrace is a great option.

 4. New Relic